Journeys of Black Mathematicians: A Documentary Project by George Csicsery

 Interviewing Virginia Newell in 2020

-Production on Journeys of Black Mathematicians began in mid-2020.
+Production on Journeys of Black Mathematicians (JBM) began in mid-2020.
 The first interview took place in September 2020, with Scott Williams, filmed in Erie, Pennsylvania.
-Due to restraints on travel and physical contact, especially with elderly persons who were more vulnerable to the epidemic prior to the availability of the Covid vaccines in February 2020, the next two interviews were filmed with only a local cameraman present with the subject, and the producer and cinematographer participating remotely via internet connection.
+Due to restraints on travel and physical contact, especially with elderly persons who were more vulnerable to the epidemic prior to the availability of the Covid vaccines, the next two interviews were filmed with only a local cameraman present with the subject and the producer and cinematographer participating remotely via internet connection.
 Dr. Virginia Newell, age 103, was interviewed at her home in North Carolina in December 2020 this way.

 Personnel

-The project is being developed by film producer George Csicsery (zalafilms.com) with major support organized by the Mathematical Sciences Research Institute (MSRI).
+The films were produced and directed by George Csicsery (zalafilms.com) with major support organized by the Mathematical Sciences Research Institute (MSRI), now the Simons Laufer Mathematical Sciences Institute (SLMath).
 Generous funding has been provided by:

-Research and scripting support provided by Albert Lewis of the Educational Advancement Foundation (EAF), and MSRI.
-Project consultants include Johnny Houston, Edray Goins, Sylvia Bozeman and Duane Cooper.
+Research and scripting support were provided by Albert Lewis of the Educational Advancement Foundation and by SLMath.
+Project consultants include Sylvia Bozeman, Duane Cooper, David Eisenbud, Edray Goins, Johnny L. Houston, Dr. Emille D. Lawrence, and Tatiana Toro.

-An Advisory Group of African American Mathematicians (AGAAM), chaired by Johnny Houston, has been formed to recommend African American mathematicians for participation in the project.
-Dr. Houston, a co-founder of NAM, is a senior consultant.
-He has been instrumental in selecting the participants for interviews in the Atlanta and Baltimore areas, and in organizing and scheduling those interviews.
+An Advisory Group of African American Mathematicians (AGAAM), chaired by Johnny L. Houston, was formed to recommend African American mathematicians for participation in the project.
+Dr. Houston, has served as a senior consultant on the project and was instrumental in selecting the participants for interviews in the Atlanta and Baltimore areas and in organizing and scheduling those interviews.

 About the Filmmaker